 Soviet reactivation of the issues of Germany and Berlin provided the focus of Eastern European external relations during the past six months.
-All the Eastern European satellites, including Albania, supported the Moscow line, and have declared themselves ready to sign a separate peace treaty with the so-called "DDR".
+All the Eastern European satellites have declared themselves ready to sign a separate peace treaty with the so-called "DDR".
+The Albanian leaders, after having approved the decision announced by Khrushchev to sign the separate peace treaty before the end of the year, have recently reproached him for failing to keep to this decision and for deferring the matter from year to year.

-- 2. The deteriorating East German internal situation and the relative slowing-down in the rate of economic growth were brought increasingly to world attention by the mounting flow of rufugees.
-Poland, Czechoslovakia and Rumania followed the USSR's example in proffering economic aid in the form of extra goods deliveries. - 3.
-Bloc support was manifested in the 3rd-5th August decision of the Warsaw Pact members which resulted in the East Berlin sector border being sealed on 13th August. - Warsaw Pact countries in support of Soviet policy on Germany was followed by a 8th-9th September conference of Warsaw Pact defence ministers and chiefs of staff.
+2. The deteriorating East German internal situation and the relative slowing-down in the rate of economic growth were brought increasingly to world attention by the mounting flow of refugees.
+Poland, Czechoslovakia and Rumania followed the USSR's example in proffering economic aid in the form of extra goods deliveries.

+3. Bloc support was manifested in the decision of the Warsaw Pack members on 3rd-5th August which resulted in the East Berlin sector border being sealed on 13th August.

+4. The decision to increase the military capabilities of Warsaw Pact countries in support of Soviet policy on Germany was followed by a Conference on 8th-9th September of Warsaw Pact defence ministers and chiefs of staff.
 This paved the way for the first public announcement, on 25th September, of Warsaw Pact manoeuvres.
-These manoeuvres began in the Soviet Zone of Germany on or about 8th October, and sizeable Soviet, East German, Polish and Czechoslovak forces participated in them.
+A command post exercise began in the Soviet Zone of Germany on or about 8th October, with participation of sizeable

+(1) This report was originally drawn up on 6th November by the Expert Working Group on Eastern Europe and the Sovietoccupied Zone of Germany.
+It was reviewed by the Committee of Political Advisers on 23rd November.
+Accordingly, it does not take into account any developments subsequent to the latter date.

+NATO SECRET

+Soviet and East German forces, and elements from Poland and Czechoslovakia.
 The manoeuvres were preceded by Soviet troop build-up mainly in East Germany, Poland, and, according to some reports, in Czechoslovakia.
 The emphasis on military preparedness was also reflected in the retention in most countries of enlisted men beyond their regular tour of duty, selective reserve call-ups, increased military expenditures, and heightened civil defence activity in some countries.

-- 5. Satellite propaganda has concentrated on alleged West German militarism and revanchism, and has also accused the Western powers of encouraging the Federal Republic towards an aggression against Eastern Europe.
-The practice of addressing notes and memoranda to Western governments and parliaments has been employed extensively. - 6.
-After the scaling-off of East Berlin, a feeling of uncasinoss aprend throughout Eastern Europe, particularly in Poland, and this has resulted in panic buying and hoarding of goods in most countries.
+5. Satellite propaganda has concentrated on alleged West German militarism and revanchism, and has also accused the Western powers of encouraging the Federal Republic towards an aggression against Eastern Europe.
+The practice of addressing notes and memoranda to Western governments and parliaments has been employed extensively.

+6. After the sealing-off of East Berlin, a feeling of uneasiness spread throughout Eastern Europe, particularly in Poland, and this has resulted in panic buying and hoarding of goods in most countries.
 This apprehension is confirmed by part of Gomulka's speech of 10th September which was intended to reassure the population.